 - Barbers or hairdressers, 10-15% of the bill

 Official holidays are usually recognized throughout the U.S. On those days, schools, businesses, banks, post offices and most stores are closed.
-To see the official holidays when the University of Illinois is closed visit the University’s posted holiday schedule online.
+To see the official holidays when the University of Illinois Urbana-Champaign is closed visit the university’s posted holiday schedule online.

 New Year’s Day (January 1): New Year’s Eve, December 31, is more important to Americans than New Year’s Day itself.
 Popular activities on New Year’s Day included watching televised parades and football games.